School Handbook 24-25

 Students who drive will not be allowed to sign themselves out before the end of their last period class unless a note is given to the office that morning except in an emergency.

-All students may wear jeans, trouser style, or dress pants.
-Pants must not be frayed or have holes in them.
-Dressy shorts are allowed as long as they follow all modesty and neatness rules.
+Pants: All students may wear jeans, khaki, trouser style, or dress pants.
+Pants must not have holes in them.
+Shorts are allowed if they are to the knee and follow all modesty and neatness rules.
+Athletic and jean shorts are not allowed.

 Dresses and skirts are allowable at any time for ladies as long as they follow all modesty and neatness rules.
 Leggings may be worn underneath dresses but not alone as pants.